elm-land/elm-land/docs/concepts/components.md

 Nice work, that guide was a long one!
 I hope these patterns help you scale your Elm Land applications, and provide a nice foundation for designs that work for you and your team.

-I hope to see you in the next guide, where we explain the `Shared` modules and how they can help you share data across your pages!
+I hope to see you in the next guide, where we explain the `Shared` module and how it can help you share data across your pages!